 UMBC does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or interpersonal violence.
-Sexual misconduct in any form violates University policy UMBC VI-1.60.01 (umbc.edu/policies) and may violate state or federal law.
-Violations are subject to disciplinary action or sanctions through the Office of Equity and Inclusion, or those outlined in University policies.
-Additional information and assistance obtaining resources for anyone who is aware of or who has experienced sexual harassment and assault can be found at the Office of Equity and Inclusion or oei.umbc.edu.
+Sexual misconduct in any form violates UMBC policy VI-1.60.01 (umbc.edu/policies) and may violate state or federal law.
+Violations are subject to disciplinary action or sanctions through the Office of Equity and Civil Rights or those outlined in University policies.
+Additional information and assistance obtaining resources for anyone who is aware of or who has experienced sexual harassment and assault can be found at the Office of Equity and Civil Rights or ecr.umbc.edu.

-- On-campus, confidential counseling services are available to students through Retriever Integrated Health counseling services. - Quasi-confidential support services are available to community members at the Women's Center. - Transportation for a Sexual Assault Forensics Examination (SAFE) can be arranged through UMBC Police 24/7, Residential Life, University Health Services, or the Women's Center. - All students and employees are required to complete annual sexual violence prevention training, which includes University policies and information on resources and rights.
+- On-campus, confidential counseling services are available to students through Retriever Integrated Health counseling services. - Quasi-confidential support services are available to community members at the Women's Center. - Transportation for a Sexual Assault Forensics Examination (SAFE) can be arranged through UMBC Police 24/7, Residential Life, Retriever Integrated Health, or the Women's Center. - All students and employees are required to complete annual sexual violence prevention training, which includes University policies and information on resources and rights.